sacherjj/CasperLabs/QUERYING.md

 Currently, GraphQL allows only read-only queries without mutations.

-To explore possible queries start typing `query` or `subscription` to get an auto-completion list.
+To explore possible queries start typing `query` or `subscription` to get an auto-completion list, or click the [DOCS] or [SCHEMA] button on the right hand side of the screen.

 Example of possible query:
 ```graphql